Depositing and Reporting Withheld Taxes: Vermont

 - Vermont employers must file an annual reconciliation return by January 31.
 See Annual Reconciliation Forms and Filing Deadlines.

 - Certain employers must file Forms W-2 electronically.
-See Electronic and Magnetic Media Form W-2 Reporting Requirements.
+See Form W-2 Filing Requirements.